-The Correctional Plan provides retirement, survivor, and disability coverage for state employees.The Plan does not offer loans, hardship withdrawals, or in-service withdrawals.
+The Correctional Plan provides retirement, survivor, and disability coverage for eligible state employees.

 Once you retire, you receive a monthly retirement benefit for life with potential post-retirement increases.
 Depending on the option you select at retirement, your survivor(s) may be eligible to receive a lifetime survivor benefit upon your death.